 Thomas Robert Malthus, a British scholar and clergyman, might have been surprised that humans have made it this far.
 In hindsight, he seems to have been worried prematurely when he published An Essay on the Principle of Population in 1798, when the world’s population had not yet crested one billion.
 While other philosophers of the time were writing optimistically about humanity’s path to Utopia through science and reason, Malthus saw a fundamental problem—the supply of food and water cannot increase at the same pace as the number of humans relying on it.
 He warned that a perfect society would be impossible as long as there remained an “inequality of the two powers, of population, and of production of the earth.”
 He saw a world where more children were born than could be fed or employed, with poverty, starvation, illness and misery being the result for the vast majority.

-Over two hundred years, and almost 6 billion humans later, many of Malthus’s fears have been proven unfounded by agricultural advances that have resulted in more arable land, higher yielding plant and animal breeds, crop–protecting pesticides, sky–rocketing efficiency through machines, improved irrigation and watering practices, and farmers who have learned from generations who have plowed the fields before them.
+Over two hundred years, and over 6 billion humans later, many of Malthus’s fears have been proven unfounded by agricultural advances that have resulted in more arable land, higher yielding plant and animal breeds, crop–protecting pesticides, sky–rocketing efficiency through machines, improved irrigation and watering practices, and farmers who have learned from generations who have plowed the fields before them.
 In fact, during this time food production increases have outpaced human population expansion.
 So was Malthus wrong?
 Will human ingenuity always be able to stay ahead of the population curve?

 Human beings have eked out a home in almost every corner of the globe, from equatorial rainforest to African desert, mountaintop to coastal lowland.
 Human civilization has always tended to grow and flourish, however, in proximity to one of earth’s most priceless resources—water.
 In the United States and other developed countries, water is taken for granted so much as to be an afterthought.
 Think of how much water is used in a commonplace morning routine that includes flushing the toilet, showering, brushing teeth and shaving.
 Add in other household appliances, such as dishwashers and washing machines, and a single person can use between 150 and 200 gallons of water each day.